What is Pterygium?

-- Lesion can develop that can distort the corneal surface.
+- A lesion can develop that can distort the corneal surface.

-- Keep a cotton swab soaked in rose water over the eyes for 10 – 15 minutes in a day, it can relieve symptoms like strain and pain in eyes.
+- Keep a cotton swab soaked in rose water over the eyes for 10 – 15 minutes a day, it can relieve symptoms like strain and pain in the eyes.

 - Pure honey 1 drop in both eyes in the morning is a good pterygium eye treatment.

-- Put rose water inside the eyes for redness to curb the excess heat.
+- Put rosewater inside the eyes for the redness to curb the excess heat.

-- Wear sunglasses and a hat with a wide brim when move outdoors.
+- Wear sunglasses and a hat with a wide brim when moving outdoors.